Giving Visit Campus Apply Now Library

 Dzongkha Test

-All students meeting the cut-off requirement will be eligible to sit for Dzongkha Entrance Examination.
+All students meeting the cut-off requirement will be eligible to sit for the Dzongkha Entrance Examination.
 The Dzongkha entrance examination will account for 10% of your final score.
 The Dzongkha entrance examination will be administered at the same time as Bhutan-LSAT.

 Interview